mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 According to the operations of Mississippi’s judicial system, criminal court records are generated and maintained by the court clerk in which the case was heard.
 As such in-person court record requests require the requestor locate and confirm the judicial district in which the criminal offense occurred and the court which heard the case.

 In the state of Mississippi, the state’s Drug Courts, Justice Courts, County Court, and Circuit Courts all have jurisdiction over criminal cases.
 As such, criminal court records may be domiciled with any of the clerks of these courts depending on the case type.
-Where the record is pertaining to a crime committed by drug/alcohol addicted persons, the record is managed by the Drug courts, records of cases selected misdemeanors are managed by the Justice and County courts while felony crimes are heard by the state Circuit Courts and their court records, managed by Circuit Court Clerk.
+Where the record pertains to a crime committed by drug/alcohol addicted persons, the record is managed by the Drug courts, records of cases selected misdemeanors are managed by the Justice and County courts while felony crimes are heard by the state Circuit Courts and their court records, managed by Circuit Court Clerk.
 Essentially, the location of a Mississippi criminal court record may be impacted by the severity of the offense.

 Similarly, records of cases with appealed judgments are typically updated and maintained by the appellate court which reviewed the verdict.
 This is usually Mississippi’s Court of Appeals or State Supreme Court.
 Information regarding the state’s various courts and the contact details of their respective court clerks can be obtained using the resources available on the Mississippi Courts website.